 Prior to joining the firm, Teresa co-created and acted as counsel to LEGAL ONE, a partnership between Rutgers University and the Foundation for Educational Administration.
 In that capacity, she developed education law courses for K-12 school leaders and presented them throughout New Jersey.
 Teresa also consulted with the Institute on Education Law and Policy (IELP) at Rutgers University-Newark, and taught education law as an adjunct professor at Rutgers Law School-Newark and Rutgers School of Public Affairs and Administration.
 At IELP, she researched and wrote publications including “Governance and Urban School Improvement: Lessons for New Jersey from Nine Cities;” “Shared Services in School Districts: Policies, Practices and Recommendations;” and “Guide to the New Jersey Quality Single Accountability Continuum.”
 She has also appeared as a commentator on NJTV for the law and justice series “Due Process.”
-Teresa presented a radio blog program on June 23, 2015 on the topic of “Transgender Issues in Public Schools for Students and Staff.”
+Teresa presented a radio blog program on the topic of “Transgender Issues in Public Schools for Students and Staff.”
 Click here to listen to the archived program.